The Cartesian method and Fermat's Last Theorem: Mathematical structure of Fermat's Last Theorem

 \subsection{Geometric representation.}

-This Section \ref{gr} is optional.
-It is devoted to developing a geometric representation of the equation \mbox{$a^n+b^n=c^n$} in the space of real and discrete numbers.
-That will help us to understand the dynamics of the four variables $a,b,c,n$ from a geometrical point of view.
+Section~\ref{gr} is devoted to developing a geometric representation of the equation \mbox{$a^n+b^n=c^n$} in the space of real numbers.
+That will help us understand the dynamics of the four variables $a,b,c,n$ from a geometrical point of view, especially when they are set as integers.
+This geometry will be referenced in Lemma~\ref{bnodividea} and Section~\ref{final}.